Crime in Vatican City: Cooperation with the Italian government

 In accordance with article 3 of the 1929 Lateran Treaty between the Holy See and Italy, St. Peter's Square, although part of the Vatican City State, is normally patrolled by the Italian police, up to but not including the steps leading to the basilica.

 Article 22 of the Lateran Treaty provides that the Italian government, when requested by the Holy See, seeks prosecution and detention of criminal suspects, at the expense of the Vatican.

-The Vatican has no prison system, apart from a few cells for pre-trial detention.
-People sentenced to imprisonment by the Vatican serve time in Italian prisons, with costs covered by the Vatican.
+Vatican City has no prison system, apart from a few cells for pre-trial detention.
+People sentenced to imprisonment by Vatican City serve time in Italian prisons, with costs covered by Vatican City.

 Abolition of capital punishment (1969)

-In 1969, the Vatican state abolished capital punishment.
-It had been envisaged in legislation the Vatican adopted in 1929 based on Italian law, but the power was never exercised.
+In 1969, Vatican City abolished capital punishment.
+It had been envisaged in legislation Vatican City adopted in 1929 based on Italian law, but the power was never exercised.

 Establishment of Head Prosecutor (2020)

 On March 16, 2020, Pope Francis made public legislation which requires a head for the Office of the Promoter of Justice (prosecutor's office), and sets out a standardized procedure for possible disciplinary action against certified advocates.